-- The Transition altitude is as low as possible (How transition altitude impacts flight time)
+- The Transition height is as low as possible (How transition height impacts flight time)

 - The survey is as close as possible to the take-off location both in distance to the survey area (visual line of sight) and vertical distance to the survey altitude (not more than 120m above take-off location)